h-tex/eleventy-plugin-citations/README.md

 ### 11ty watch mode

-- Editing bibliography files does not trigger a rebuild.
+The plugin does not currently work well at all in watch mode.
+Making edits will trigger errors about citations being added after the bibliography has been generated, editing bibliography files will not trigger a rebuild, and the bibliography does not even get generated.

 ### Citation syntax